Lie-Nielsen Toolworks Annual Open House

-Isaac Smith - Black Burn Tools
+Isaac Smith (Saturday Only) - Blackburn Tools

 Blackburn Tools, offers a range of finely crafted dovetail, tenon, sash, and joinery saws made in the 19th century style, as well as saw filing guides and layout tools.

-Tree Identification Tours - Maine Forest Service
+Tree Identification Tours (Friday Only) - Maine Forest Service

 Morten Moesswilde of the Maine Forest Service will lead guided Tree Identification Tours on Friday morning.
 Tours will leave from the showroom at 10:00am and 12:00pm.
 Learn tricks and techniques for identifying common New England tree species.